laravel-notification-channels/gammu/README.md

 #### Using Native Gammu SMSD Method

-Make sure your Gammu SMSD or Gammu Api has properly configured and able to send SMS.
+Make sure your Gammu SMSD has properly configured and able to send SMS by inserting data to `outbox` table.
 The Gammu SMSD and  database can be installed in the same machine or in different machine.

 Add this settings in `config/services.php` to send SMS using native Gammu method.